cn0047/stash/ed/elasticsearch/cluster.md

   }
 }'

-# Fields in the same index with the same name in two different types must have the same mapping
+# IMPORTANT!
+Fields in the same index with the same name in two different types must have the same mapping
 # Next code will spawn error
 curl -XPUT http://localhost:9200/test/ -d '{
 "mappings" : {